dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    consistency of parts; and want of consistency is the natural consequence of want of principle.

-   They exhibit to the world the curious spectacle of an Opposition without a cause, and conduct without system.
+   They exhibit to the world the curious spectacle of an *Opposition* without a *cause*, and conduct without system.
 Were they, as doctors, to prescribe medicine as they practise politics, they would poison their patients with destructive compounds.